Michael-F-Bryan/include_dir/README.md

 - Embed a directory tree into your binary at compile time
 - Find a file in the embedded directory
 - Walk the directory tree, similar to the [walkdir] crate
+- Search for files using a glob pattern (requires the `globs` feature)
+- Ignore items matching a provided pattern (still has a couple bugs, YMMV)
+- Rustdoc documentation for all generated types and their methods

 To-Do list:

 - Embed multiple directories without doubling up any struct definitions
-- Ignore items matching a provided pattern
 - File metadata
 - Compression
 - `include_dir!()` proc macro?